We provide an overview on the role of a Security Council member and it includes:

 All Security Council members are paid $5k in ARB per month and they are expected to fulfil the following responsibilities:

-- Work with the Foundation to actively communicate the need for emergency and non-emergency actions when an issue is detected, and provide follow ups accordingly.
+• Communicate Effectively: Coordinate with the Foundation to clearly communicate the need for emergency and non-emergency actions, and provide timely follow-ups.

-- Document all actions and publish a transparency report after the emergency actions are completed.
+• Act Responsibly: Document all actions, publish a transparency report after emergency actions are taken, and protect confidential information until that report is released.

-After all, it is up to the Arbitrum community to vote for nominees who will will participate as a member in the Security Council member.
-It is critical to pick members who will act in good faith and perform their duties as a council member.
+The characteristics above should be considered when casting your vote.
+After all, it is up to the Arbitrum community to vote for candidates who will participate as a member in the Security Council member.
+It is critical to pick members who will act in good faith, think critically and independently, and perform their duties.
 A final judgement is not always about technical prowess, but willingness to take up the role and actively participate.

 Security Council Member Accountability